edbrad/vm-bl-status/README.md

 ```

 ## /boot partition disk space issue (Kernel)
-As Kernel updates are downloaded and installed, old Kernel distribution package files are left in the /boot partition (for recovery/fallback purposes).
+As Kernel updates are downloaded and installed, old Kernel distribution package files are left in the **/boot** partition (for recovery/fallback purposes).
 After several updates, the space can become critically low.
-To remove old Kernel packages free up space, there is a compoound command that can be entered.
-This is taken from the folowing site link: https://askubuntu.com/questions/89710/how-do-i-free-up-more-space-in-boot  specifically, the commands below provide insite into the Kernel verisons:
+To remove old Kernel packages and free up space, there is a compound/piped command that can be entered.
+The instructions below are taken from the folowing site link: https://askubuntu.com/questions/89710/how-do-i-free-up-more-space-in-boot  specifically, the commands below provide insite into the Kernel verisons and what can be deleted:

 **view current Kernel**
 ```